Looking after yourself is important while you are studying. There are many ways to keep happy and healthy at university.

-Download Stay Healthy on a Budget (PDF 1921KB) for tips on how to shop, cook and stay healthy on a budget.
-The book was written by fourth year Bachelor of Nutrition and Dietetics students at USC with funding from the Australian Government Department of Health and Ageing.
+The second edition of the Stay Healthy on a Budget Cookbook is now available.
+Download Stay Healthy on a Budget (PDF 870KB) for tips on how to shop, cook and stay healthy on a budget.
+The book was compiled by Nutrition and Dietetic students from recipes contributed by staff and students.

 Regular exercise keeps you healthy, reduces stress and can improve energy, confidence, concentration and motivation.
 Many studies show that students who take part in regular exercise do perform better academically than those who are not physically active.

 Here are a few ideas to help you incorporate exercise into your daily routine:

 - Join the gymnasium or a fitness class through USC Sport